amikos-tech/chroma-cookbook/docs/index.md

 ## New and Noteworthy

 - ⚙️ [Chroma Configuration](core/configuration.md) - Learn about all the levers that Chroma offers for configuring the client, server and HNSW indices - 📅`16-May-2024`
-- 💻 [SystemD Service](strategies/systemd-service.md) - Learn how to start Chroma upon system boot - 📅`15-May-2024`
+- 💻 [Systemd Service](running/systemd-service.md) - Learn how to start Chroma upon system boot - 📅`15-May-2024`
 - ⁉️[FAQs](faq/index.md) - Our brand-new FAQ and Commonly Encountered Issues section - 📅`9-May-2024`
 - 🔥[Ollama Embeddings](integrations/ollama/embeddings.md) - We've enhanced the content to include information about Ollama embedding models with recommendations which models to use - 📅`9-May-2024`